Paete: Barangays

+Paete is politically subdivided into 9 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, the population of Paete was 24,945 people, with a density of sigfig 24,945/55.02.

 Religion

 The only Catholic Church in the town is the Saint James the Apostle Parish Church which was first built in 1646.

 Paete is also a pilgrimage site.
 One of the primary products of the town's woodcarving industry are carving of pu-on or images of saints.
 The town's patron saint is St. James the Apostle, also known as St. James the Great.
 Residents celebrate his feastday every 25 July.
 The 1st Patron Saint of Paete is St. Lawrence, the deacon.

 St. Anthony the Abbot is a secondary patron of the town and his feast is celebrated by the townsfolk every January 17.
 The patron has a stone chapel locally known as Ermita as a shrine dedicated to him.
 There is a town legend related to the saint where a town native sneaked in the chapel during a conflagration and took a statue the St. Anthony to bathe it in the river.
 Following this, it began to rain and the fire was extinguished, an event considered as a miracle by the townsfolk.